 The Nissan GT-R is a technological tour de force that can give the world's fastest supercars a run for their money

 The Nissan GT-R is a genuine technological tour de force.
-Its 3.8-litre twin-turbo V6 engine delivers 543bhp and it blasts from 0-60mph in just 2.8 seconds.
+Its 3.8-litre twin-turbo V6 engine delivers 543bhp and it blasts from 0-60mph in just 2.7 seconds.
 Acceleration is brutal thanks to the GT-R’s excellent four-wheel drive transmission and six-speed twin-clutch gearbox.
 The paddleshift set-up provides seamless power delivery and super-smooth gearchanges – it can even be used as a full auto.

 A host of electronic driver aids are designed to keep the Nissan GT-R on the straight and narrow, and you get six airbags as standard, too.
 The GT-R hasn’t been through the Euro NCAP crash test programme, but with such a super stiff chassis, the big coupe should be a strong performer if the hi-tech electronics fail to foil a crash.

 Technology lovers will cherish the multifunction display at the centre of the dashboard, because it provides information on everything from cornering g-forces to turbo boost pressure.
 However, the switchgear and cabin plastics are better suited to a supermini than a supercar, and the bluff dashboard looks basic.
 It comes with loads of standard kit but simply lacks the sense of occasion you expect from a 193mph sports car.

 On the face of it, the Nissan GT-R isn’t cheap.
 But look at the performance available, and you'll see that you'd have to spend nearly twice as much to find something that can match it.
-Future costs will be in the supercar category thanks to expensive tyres, steep fuel consumption of 24mpg and pricey insurance.
-There are also some question marks about how the car's complex four-wheel drive transmission will cope once miles begin to build.
-But then, you don’t expect family car bills with one of these cars.
+Running costs will be in the supercar category thanks to expensive tyres, steep servicing costs and pricey insurance.
+And you’ll need to budget for some big fuel bills, too – Nissan claims 23.9mpg, but this figure will drop to single digits if you utlilise the Nissan’s full performance potential.